 Simple English definitions for legal terms

-Read a random definition: valuation list
+Read a random definition: packing a jury

 Internal-Security Act: A law that makes it illegal for groups to try to overthrow or disrupt the government.
 This law is meant to control subversive activities.
 However, many of its provisions have been declared unconstitutional in the United States.
 One such law was repealed in 1993.